davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/authentication-deprecated.md

-title=Ticket-Granting Ticket and Service Ticket Authentication Instructions for use with AccessGUDID date=2015-06-10 updated=2018-05-01 type=page status=published
+title=Ticket-Granting Ticket and Service Ticket Authentication date=2015-06-10 updated=2018-05-01
+type=page
+status=published
 navorder=1
 ~~~~~~

+We have preserved this documentation for those users who have implemented Ticket-Granting Tickets / Service Ticket authentication.
+New users should not use this authentication method.

 The UMLS REST API requires a UMLS account for the authentication described below.
 If you do not have a UMLS account, you may apply for a license on the [UMLS Terminology Services (UTS) website](https://uts.nlm.nih.gov).